 It is a perceived notion that emotions disturb our peace and tranquility.
 But what if that peace is the answer to all our questions?
 What if our emotions make our lives more interesting and exciting?
 Emotions are important, even the negative ones to make us feel.
 The feelings we feel because of our emotions are what lights our world psychologically.
 Emotions are cathartic.
 The release of emotions over the grief of losing a loved one, or the heartbreak over a breakup, or even the ‘fear’ from watching a horror film makes us feel alive.

 On the other hand, our emotional reactions to a situation can make a decision hard.
 We are invested in the other person’s feelings that we may unintentionally not make the right choice.
-Emotional thinkers make their decisions based on values and emotions and what their impact would be on others.
-Sometimes those decisions can be illogical and irrational.
+Emotional thinking can make decisions based on values and emotions and what their impact would be on others.
+Sometimes those decisions can be illogical.

-Emotional thinkers are driven by strong beliefs and values and they don’t usually see the ‘right’ and ‘wrong’ in their manner.
+Emotional thinking is driven by strong beliefs and values and emotional thinkers don’t usually see the ‘right’ and ‘wrong’ in their manner.
 Their subjectivity surpasses their objectivity.

 Who is A Rational Thinker?

-Humans are irrational, our thinking prone to error.
+Humans are irrational, and our thinking is prone to error.
 Our decisions and reality are often blurred by our views and beliefs.
-A rational thinker’s decision-making is based on the principles of facts and logic rather than feelings and emotions.
-A rational person’s manner is guided by logic rather than experiences and they are not likely to be affected by emotions.
+Rational decision-making is based on the principles of facts and logic rather than feelings and emotions.
+A rational mind is guided by logic rather than experiences and they are not likely to be affected by emotions.
 Rational thinkers tend to be pragmatic and are not easily swayed by antipathies.